HCL-TECH-SOFTWARE/experience-api-documentation/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at <a href="https://www.contributor-covenant.org/version/2/0/code_of_conduct.html">https://www.contributor-covenant.org/version/2/0/code_of_conduct.html</a>.
+This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at <https://www.contributor-covenant.org/version/2/0/code_of_conduct.html>.

 Community Impact Guidelines were inspired by Mozilla’s code of conduct enforcement ladder.

-For answers to common questions about this code of conduct, see the FAQ at <a href="https://www.contributor-covenant.org/faq">https://www.contributor-covenant.org/faq</a>.
+For answers to common questions about this code of conduct, see the FAQ at <https://www.contributor-covenant.org/faq>.